zendframework/zf2-documentation/docs/languages/en/modules/zend.barcode.objects.rst

 Objects have a large number of options.
 Most of them are common to all objects.
 These options can be set in three
 ways:

-- As an array or a `Traversable`_ object) object passed to the constructor.
+- As an array or a `Traversable`_ object passed to the constructor.

 - As an array passed to the ``setOptions()`` method.